LabinatorSolutions/medical-drugs-explorer/README.md

 ## Description

-The DHILab Medical Drugs Explorer is designed to pull drugs' information using the openFDA API based on the user's query.
+The Labinator Medical Drugs Explorer is designed to pull drugs' information using the openFDA API based on the user's query.

 ## Mission